mcgill-csus/Constitution/Constitution.md

 2. Maintain and promote relations with other Faculties, Student Associations and administrative bodies of the University (Internal Affairs).
 3. Be responsible for the CSUS’s facilities and equipment.
 4. Direct, support, and coordinate the activities of the Vice-President Events, Vice-President Arts, and Vice-President Science and carry out their duties when they are not able to do so.
+5. Act as chair person and liason to the McGill Women in Computer Science (McWiCS) sub-committee of the CSUS.

 ## 13. Vice-President Finance